-Uncertainty analysis for 2024 submission is carried out by using Approach 1.
+For the 2025 submission, the uncertainty analysis is carried out using Approach 1.
 Quantitative estimates of uncertainties are provided in Annex 2.
 Overall description of uncertainty analysis is included in Section 1.6.

-The following uncertainties were used for Industrial Wastewater Handling sector for activity data and EFs (Table 7.37).
+The following uncertainties were used for Industrial Wastewater Handling sector for activity data and EFs (Table 7.38).